Chenfeng1271/awesome-MNER/README.md

     4 simple loss like contractive loss brings 2% improvement.
 So I think the model heavily focuses on text.

     5 Applying the same code in different environments even in different GPUs has results with large variance...

+    6 It has two mainstreams depending on image+text or caption+text as input.
+DAMO-series work mainly focus on the latter one, which is proved to be more extandable and SOTA than others.

 ## <span id="head6"> *Contact Me* </span>

 * Feel free to contact me by email (chenfeng1271@gmail.com)